 Objective: Revitalize commercial corridors with infrastructure improvements.
-The Office of Planning and Environmental Review will continue to work collaboratively with the Department of Transportation to facilitate infrastructure improvements in Environmental Justice Communities specific to the identified needs of these communities.
+The Office of Planning and Environmental Review will continue to work collaboratively with the Department of Transportation to facilitate infrastructure improvements in Environmental Justice Communities specific to the identified needs of these communities by applying for at least two grants annually.